sbrydon/spring-angular2-todo/README.md

 ## todo-backend
-A typical Spring Boot application so you can use the usual Spring Maven plugins for building & running.
+A typical Spring Boot application so you can use the usual Spring Maven plugin for building & running.
 It can be packaged as a `war` for deployment on Tomcat or similar.

 #### Setup